IJSComplexMatter/dtmm/doc/quickstart.rst

    When doing multiple ray computation, the beta and phi parameters in the tranfer_field function must match the beta and phi parameters that were used to generate input field.
 Do not forget to pass the beta, phi values to the appropriate functions!

 The :func:`dtmm.transfer_field` also takes several optional parameters.
 One worth mentioning at this stage is the `split` parameter.
-If you have large data sets, in multi-ray computation memory requirements for the computation and temporary files may result in out-of-memory issues.
+If you have large data sets in multi-ray computation, memory requirements for the computation and temporary files may result in out-of-memory issues.
 To reduce temporary memory storage you can set the `split` parameter to `True`.
 This way you can limit memory consumption (with large number of rays) more or less to the input field data and output field data memory requirements.
 So for large multi-ray computations do:

    >>> dtmm.transfer_field(field_data_in, optical_data, beta = beta, phi = phi, nin = 1.5, nout = 1.5, split = True)